mainmatter/100-exercises-to-learn-rust/book/src/07_threads/10_patch.md

 ## Multithreaded updates

-The same strategy won't work in the current multi-threaded version, because the mutable reference would have to be sent over a channel.
-The borrow checker would stop us, because `&mut Ticket` doesn't satisfy the `'static` lifetime requirement of `SyncSender::send`.
+The same strategy won't work in the current multithreaded version.
+The borrow checker would stop us: `SyncSender<&mut Ticket>` isn't `'static` because `&mut Ticket` doesn't satisfy the `'static` lifetime, therefore they can't be captured by the closure that gets passed to `std::thread::spawn`.

 There are a few ways to work around this limitation.
 We'll explore a few of them in the following exercises.